PHenriqueK/FPA_DanPaulo/Data-Set-1/Readme1.md

-### Airline safety data
+### Data Set 1: Airline safety data

-The raw data behind the story [Should Travelers Avoid Flying Airlines That Have Had Crashes in the Past?](http://fivethirtyeight.com/features/should-travelers-avoid-flying-airlines-that-have-had-crashes-in-the-past/)
+This part of the pair assignment reproduces the the story [Should Travelers Avoid Flying Airlines That Have Had Crashes in the Past?](http://fivethirtyeight.com/features/should-travelers-avoid-flying-airlines-that-have-had-crashes-in-the-past/)

 Header | Definition
 ---|---------